la3lma/Chez/README.md

 ### Optimizations

-* Make the makefile be reentrant, so that it can be reentrant and started by crontab.
-This thing should be set up to run for weeks.
+* Make it possible to run this thing, with snapshotting, for weeks.
 * Make the flux calculations run using a GPU
 * Make the scalar computations (chessplaying in particular) run in paralell (one process per game).
 It's a rediculously parallell